-- Discussed with management the nature of R&D work being completed and their assessment of the areas of judgment, particularly the current stage of the research and development. - We performed substantive procedures on expenses recognised. - Considered other information obtained during the audit, including products being developed, nature of contracts with key suppliers and the stage of related sales prospects.
+- Discussed with management regarding their accounting policies for expensing and capitalising the Group's research and development costs. - Updated our understanding of management's process for assessing whether any research and development spend has met all of the AASB 138 recognition criteria. - Discussed with management the nature of R&D work being completed and their assessment of the areas of judgment, particularly the current stage of the research and development. - We performed substantive procedures on expenses recognised. - Considered other information obtained during the audit, including products being developed, nature of contracts with key suppliers and the stage of related sales prospects.